 > Would you recommend “company_name” to family and friends?

-> Email requests work—We have one client with over 75 five-star reviews generated from a simple email.
+> Email requests work—We have many clients with plenty of five-star reviews generated from a simple email.
 Sample review text is below.

 Step 3—Share reviews on every client or prospect touch point